micmejia/bible-dump/AMPC/Ephesians/Eph 1.md

 Making known to us the mystery (secret) of His will (of His plan, of His purpose).
-[And it is this:] In accordance with His good pleasure (His merciful intention) which He had previously purposed _and_ set forth in [^c]Him,
+[And it is this:] In accordance with His good pleasure (His merciful intention) which He had previously purposed _and_ set forth in Him,